awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.md

 When you create an RDS for PostgreSQL DB instance without specifying a custom parameter group, the instance is created using the default parameter group for the version of PostgreSQL that you choose\.
 For example, if you create an RDS for PostgreSQL DB instance using PostgreSQL 13\.3, the DB instance is created using the values in the parameter group for PostgreSQL 13 releases, `default.postgres13`\.

-You can also create your own custom DB parameter group and modify the settings for you Aurora PostgreSQL DB instance\.
+You can also create your own custom DB parameter group\.
+You need to do this if you want to modify any settings for the RDS for PostgreSQL DB instance from their default values\.
 To learn how, see [Working with DB parameter groups](USER_WorkingWithParamGroups.md)\.

 You can keep track of the settings on your RDS for PostgreSQL DB instance in many different ways, such as by using the AWS Management Console, or by using the AWS CLI or the Amazon RDS API\.
 You can also query the values from the PostgreSQL `pg_settings` table of your instance, as shown following\.

 ```
-select name, setting, boot_val, reset_val, unit
+SELECT name, setting, boot_val, reset_val, unit
-from pg_settings
+FROM pg_settings
-order by name;
+ORDER BY name;
 ```

 To learn more about the values returned from this query, see [https://www.postgresql.org/docs/current/view-pg-settings.html](https://www.postgresql.org/docs/current/view-pg-settings.html) in the PostgreSQL documentation\.